cmss13-devs/tpanel/README.md

  * mix tpanel.new\_user someemail@example.com
  * hit up `http://localhost:4000`

+Alternatively use the docker deployment with the provided Dockerfile / docker-compose.yml

 ## High level overview

  * TestMix and Branch models are managed together through GitTools module